openlab-at-city-tech/openlab/wp-content/plugins/cac-featured-content/readme.txt

 * You'll need to edit the views for each content type in cac-featured-content.php.
 The view methods are in the form renderType\_CONTENT_TYPE_IN_ALL_CAPS().
 The included view methods start at about line 815.

 == Frequently Asked Questions ==

 There is not currently a FAQ available for this plugin.
 Please check back later.

 == Changelog ==

+= 0.9 =
+* For featured Blogs, attempt to get a recent post image instead of showing the blog owner's avatar

 = 0.8.4 =
-* Fixes code that pulls first image from WP posts when blog posts are featured
 * Fixes auto-height and width for BP avatars
 * Removes invalid WP_ADMIN constant reference
 * Fixes PHP notices